 About the typos, maybe so--but President Polk appointed Gansevoort Melville, not Tyler.
 Also the writer neglects to mention Herman Melville's younger brother Thomas, and does not know that Herman was born in New York City.
 And wait, what happened to Moby-Dick and Pierre?Having satisfied the News as to the gentleman, we need scarcely remark, that the error in spelling “Howadji,” and the prefixture of Rev. for Rich., were merely typographical errors, and would not, with others, have appeared but for an incidental omission of proof reading.

-Still, the November 17th item provides a friendly and knowing treatment--and you gotta love the rare mention of Bartleby, by somebody who remembered 14 Wall Street.
+Still, the November 17th item provides a friendly and knowing treatment--and you gotta love the rare mention of Bartleby, the Scrivener by somebody who remembered 14 Wall Street.